MEKONG DELTA – PHU QUOC – The Local Mekong Delta Experience – 2D1N

 Day 1 – Mekong Delta – Local Experience

-After dinner we’ll show you beautiful fireflies the buzz around in the sky and enjoy a quit and relaxing evening right in the heart of the Mekong for a perfect local feel.
+At 6pm you can join-in as we start preparing dinner.
+After dinner you can enjoy a quit and relaxing evening right in the heart of the Mekong for a perfect local feel.
 Your room has a fan, mosquito net and air conditioning.

 Transportation: Private transportation